 Water quality improvement process

 The process starts with collecting data on water bodies across the state.
 Our scientists, as well as dozens of other organizations, collect high quality data that can be used to assess the status of water quality in streams, lakes, and marine waters throughout Washington.

 Even though a vast amount data is collected, we often only have a limited amount of data for any given pollutant in any individual waterbody.

-We evaluate the data and information we received against the water quality standards.
+We evaluate the data and information we receive against the water quality standards.
 The water bodies are placed into categories based on their water quality status.
 We then provide a water quality assessment report that groups waters into categories that describe the status of their quality.